 Similar to cold calling, believers in this strategy think the more eyes they’re able get on their product, the more sales they will generate.
 Why sell to one person at a time when you can mass pitch to 500?

 However, it’s nearly impossible to provide a personal experience and relevant value to each of your recipients with a mass email blast.
 Generically pitching your product to hundreds of people simultaneously doesn’t allow the individual prospect to see how it might benefit their business specifically.
 Without personalization, prospects just see another cold email.
 Using a mass email strategy results in lost credibility, and will likely end with your messages finding their way into a prospect’s trash folder.

 Instead of aiming to move hundreds of people into your funnel at once, build meaningful relationships with individual prospects.
-Writing a warm, personalized email provides substantial value to a prospect; discover the five steps to writing a great warm email here.
+Writing a warm, personalized email provides substantial value to a prospect.

 5) Not Knowing When to Quit

 Just like you avoid texting a romantic interest 10 times in a row without a response, following up too frequently with a prospect is annoying, ineffective, and likely scaring them away -- quickly.

 Tom Atkinson and Ron Koprowski revealed in a study that 12% of buyers identified sales reps who come off as “pushy,” “aggressive,” or “disrespectful” as their biggest pet peeve.
 Constant emails and calls add up to an annoyed prospect, a tarnished brand reputation, and potentially, a lost deal.

 You will need to stay in touch with your prospects during their journey, but it’s important to provide value and education with every call and email.
 Educate and guide your prospects -- don’t bug them.
 To determine when it’s time to call it quits, send a breakup email and let the buyer’s response (or lack thereof) inform your next steps.

 6) Hard Sales Tactics